charmoniumQ/charmonium.freeze/README.rst

   - ☐ Test obj with slots.
   - ☐ Test hash for objects and classes more carefully.
   - ☑ Improve test coverage.
+  - ☐ Investigate when modules are assumed constant.

 - ☑ API